 The real reason that this got media attention was that Elon Musk and Facebook’s CEO had recently been in the news with strongly opposing views on whether AI was a threat to humanity.
 As such, it would have made an ironic story if Facebook’s own AI had gone out of control.

-This story was true, but at the same time meaningless.
-A lifelike humanoid robot called Sophia, a creation of Hanson Robotics, was granted citizenship by Saudi Arabia at a tech conference in Riyadh.
-This raised all sorts of issues about human/robot rights, and some people took Sophia’s on-stage acceptance speech to be a genuine indication of her capabilities, feelings and opinions.
+A lifelike humanoid robot called Sophia, a creation of Hanson Robotics, was granted honorary citizenship by Saudi Arabia at a tech conference in Riyadh.
+This raised all sorts of issues about human/robot rights, and many people took Sophia’s on-stage acceptance speech to be a genuine indication of her capabilities, feelings and opinions.

-The truth is of course that Sophia was just an animatronic machine that only said what her makers had written for her to say, in an interview that was scripted.
-Sophia’s conversational subsystem actually uses AIML, a chatbot scripting language that is popular for its simplicity.
+The truth is however that Sophia is merely an animatronic that only recited what her makers had written for her to say, in an entirely scripted interview.
+Sophia’s conversational subsystem actually uses ChatScript (prior to 2016 it also used AIML), which is a scripting language for writing keyword-based chatbots.
+In many “interviews” its responses are even more simply triggered by an operator behind the scenes pressing “play”, not even using speech recognition.

 The sky falls every day